|

 ____ (1981b): “Erläuterungen zu Dedekinds Manuskript über Algebra”, in Scharlau (1981a), pp. 101–108.

-Schlimm, Dirk (2000): Richard Dedekind: Axiomatic Foundations of Mathematics, M.A. thesis, Carnegie Mellon University, Pittsburgh; with selections from Dedekind's Nachlass.
+Schlimm, Dirk (2000): Richard Dedekind: Axiomatic Foundations of Mathematics, M.A. thesis, Carnegie Mellon University, Pittsburgh (with selections from Dedekind's Nachlass).

-____ (2009): "On the Creative Role of Axiomatics: The Discovery of Lattices by Schröder, Dedekind, Birkhoff, and Others", Synthese (online first)
+____ (2011): “On the Creative Role of Axiomatics: The Discovery of Lattices by Schröder, Dedekind, Birkhoff, and Others", Synthese 183, 47-68.

 Sieg, W. & Schlimm, D. (2005): “Dedekind's Analysis of Number: System and Axioms”, Synthese 147, 121–170.

 Sinaceur, H.B.
-(2008): Richard Dedekind: La création des nombres, Vrin: Paris
+(2008): Richard Dedekind: La création des nombres, Vrin: Paris (translations of texts, or selections from texts, by Dedekind, with an introduction by the editor).

 Sinaceur, M.A.
 (1974): “L'infini et les nombres – Commentaires de R. Dedekind à ‘Zahlen’ – La correspondance avec Keferstein”, Revue d'histoire des sciences 27, 251–278.